How to Change WordPress Admin Email?

 Changing Admin Email via WordPress Settings

-• Log in to your WordPress dashboard.
+• Navigate to WordPress Dashboard.

 • Enter your new email address in this field.

-• Scroll down to the bottom of the page and click "Save Changes".
+• Scroll and click on "Save Changes".

-• Check your new email inbox for the verification message.
+• Check for the verification message.

 Updating Email through User Profile

-• Log in to your WordPress dashboard.
+• Log in to your WordPress Dashboard.

 • Scroll down to the "Contact Info" section.

-• Locate the "Email" field.
+• Locate the "Email (required)" field.

 • Enter your new email address in this field.